/images/resources/code-examples/code-examples-kotlin-haapi.jpg

 Overview

-The code sample provides a basic Android implementation to demonstrate how to integrate a HAAPI-driven authentication flow in an app.
-It uses the HAAPI UI SDK, a high-level SDK that handles the whole flow, requiring just minimal configuration and customization.
-The app initially presents a view to start the authentication process:
+The code example provides a basic Android implementation that runs a HAAPI authentication flow.
+The app uses the HAAPI UI SDK to handle the authentication flow with a low-code solution.
+The app initially presents a view to start the authentication process.

-The authentication workflow is then managed as a series of fast API requests that return JSON responses.
-The SDK processes each API response to perform various actions including rendering of forms:
+The authentication workflow then runs as a series of fast API requests that return JSON responses.
+The SDK processes each API response to perform various actions including rendering of forms.
+The following screenshot shows the login experience with native passkeys:

 Quick Start